Brian-Quach/Web-Crawl/README.md

 ## Potential Challenges
 > * Latency between users may cause issues if the communication requests are too frequent or large
-> * WebGL will have to be learned for more visually pleasing graphics
+> * WebGL will have to be learned to animate the visual aspects of the game
 > * We will need to find a way to have multiple games running at once
 > * Creating a seamless navigation experience for the user, as we will have multiple pages including account management, leaderboards, and the game itself.
+> * Since multiple browsers and platforms will be used, the CSS will have to be customized for different types of screens.
+This will likely cause some headache.

 ***